Your Police Application

 The next section should be a simple log – by date.
 Study the example notes shown here: (1) record dates and names, (2) record web site addresses, (3) what is the next step and when?

 This advice will help you avoid many common pitfalls that have doomed other applicants in the hiring process.
-See all of my prep courses include a complete tutorial on this topic.
+All of my prep courses include a complete tutorial on this topic.
 Go to www.SgtGodoy.com if you are interested.